evkx/evkx.github.io/content/models/nissan/ariya/Ariya_63kWh/_index.md

 ## Performance

-The Nissan Ariya SR has a maximum power of 160KW (218hp).
+The Nissan Ariya 63kWh has a maximum power of 160KW (218hp).
 The total torque is 300nm.
 The 0-100km/h sprint (0-62mph) is performed in 7,5 seconds.
 The top speed is 160 kph.

 ## Battery, range, and charging